austinmao/reduxity/README.md

 ## Installation

 Download or clone this repo.
 While Reduxity has dependencies on [UniRx](https://github.com/neuecc/UniRx) and [redux.NET](https://github.com/GuillaumeSalles/redux.NET), these are included in this repo.
+You can also use Reduxity with Zenject for Direct Injection.

+*Using Zenject is highly recommended and encouraged*.
+A full tutorial on how to use Zenject is forthcoming since it is a bit heady at first.

-## Process with Zenject
+## How to Use with Zenject

+We recommend you use Reduxity with Zenject to encourage more modular, easier-to-test code.
+Once you get the hang of it, it will lead to less code that is easier to reason and less dependent on MonoBehaviours.

 ***Example for this is in `Reduxity.ZenjectPlayerMovementExamply.unity`***